kedacore/http-add-on/README.md

 For these reasons, the KEDA core project has purposely not built generic HTTP-based scaling into the core.

 This project, often called KEDA-HTTP, exists to provide that scaling.
+It is composed of simple, isolated components and includes an opinionated way to put them together.

 ## Walkthrough